 Run Your Game Servers From Discord

 The SLASHPLAY Discord bot puts your game servers where your community already hangs out.
-Start and stop servers, pull logs, run console commands, schedule restarts, and check your balance — all without leaving Discord.
+Start and stop servers, pull logs, run console commands, and check your balance — all without leaving Discord.
 Everything the bot does is backed by the same SLASHPLAY dashboard you already know, so your Discord controls and your web controls always stay in sync.

 This guide walks you through adding the bot, connecting your account, linking a server, and every command you’ll use day to day.